 There are only a few of these vintage horse race games left in the U.S. and one is at The D (the other is at MGM Grand).
 For as little as a quarter, you can bet on the mechanical horses just as you would at the horse races.
 While you’re at it, be sure to check out the rest of the throwback games on the second floor.

-The Smith Center is the king of performing arts in Vegas and is a truly world-class venue.
+The Smith Center for the Performing Arts is the king of performing arts in Vegas and is a truly world-class venue.
 They're home of The Nevada Ballet Theatre and the Las Vegas Philharmonic, but host a variety of entertainment from plays to opera.

 10. Eat a pasty at Cornish Pasty Co.